matematicasuperpiattamac/minetest/doc/menu_lua_api.md

       -- HUD Scaling multiplier
       -- Equal to the setting `hud_scaling` multiplied by `dpi / 96`
       real_hud_scaling = 1,

-      -- Whether the touchscreen controls are enabled.
-      -- Usually (but not always) `true` on Android. touch_controls = false,
   }
   ```